Samseong-dong

-Samseong-Dong is an affluent neighborhood or ward of Gangnam-gu in Seoul, South Korea.
+Samseong-dong (Korean: 삼성동) is a neighborhood of Gangnam District, Seoul, South Korea.

-The area has a large concentration of upscale shopping malls, popular restaurants and hotels such as the Ramada Seoul Hotel and the Hyatt Park Hotel.
-Samseong-dong is also home to some nightclubs.
-Apart from its nightlife, the COEX mall, the world's largest underground shopping mall, is located in Samseong-dong.
+It is considered an affluent area of Gangnam District, along with Cheongdam-dong and Apgujeong-dong.
+The area has a large concentration of upscale shopping malls, popular restaurants and hotels such as the Ramada Seoul Hotel, the Hyatt Park Hotel and Intecontinental Hotel.
+The COEX mall, the world's largest underground shopping mall, is located in Samseong-dong.

 It consists of a large apartment complex and a general residential area, and the 56,000-pyeong Seonjeongneung is loved as a resting place for local residents, including a walk.

+The designation itself has nothing to do with Samsung Group.
+It is coincidental that the names are the same.

+The school district is also famous for its good quality.
+To the north of COEX is Gyeonggi High School, a prestigious high school, and its surrounding area is a rich village with expensive houses, villas, and apartments.